KLVP: KFMY

 The station was owned by a company calling itself KFMY Music, Inc. Its studios and offices were in the penthouse at the Eugene Medical Center.
 Initially, KFMY was powered at 3,600 watts.
-In the late 1960s, KFMY became a progressive rock station and an ABC FM Network affiliate.
+In the late 1960s, KFMY became a progressive rock station and an ABC FM affiliate.

 KUGN-FM

 In 1978, KFMY was acquired by the same company that owned KUGN (AM 590).
 On August 9, 1978, the call sign was changed to KUGN-FM, and flipped to a country music format.

 In 1997, Citadel Communications acquired KUGN-AM-FM.
 To give it a separate identity from the AM station, the call sign for the FM station was changed to KKTT on March 16, 1998.
 The KKTT call letters matched the new “Cat Country 98” branding.
 In 2000, Citadel Communications was merged into Cumulus Media.

 KNRQ-FM

 On August 15, 2001, Cumulus flipped KKTT to the alternative rock format and branding formerly heard on 95.3 FM, as KKTT’s call sign became KNRQ-FM.